Destination

 There are no specific packing essentials when visiting Galapagos Islands, but we recommend bringing sunscreen as the sun hits the equator hard.
 Also cameras, light clothes, sandals, sneakers and binoculars are essential for your trip.

-How to get to the Galapagos islands?
+How to get to the Galapagos Islands?

 The Galapagos can only be reached by flights departing either from Quito or the coastal town of Guayaquil, in Ecuador.
 No matter where you enter South America, you’ll need to head up to Ecuador first and then fly over.
-Once you land at the main airport, you’ll have to choices: either board your Galapagos cruise ship or opt for lodge-based adventures.
+Once you land at the main airport, you’ll have two choices: either board your Galapagos cruise ship or opt for lodge-based adventures.
 Only a couple of islands are inhabited and offer the latter option, however, so cruising offers the more comprehensive experience, especially if you wish to reach the outer islands.

 Cruising the Galapagos Islands is restricted to a select number of vessels, all vetted and authorised to explore this protected land and marine reserve.
 Live-aboard expeditions usually entail night-time cruising and daytime on-land exploration and water activities, like snorkelling SCUBA diving, kayaking and kayaking.
 Please note that not all vessels offer all activities, nor do they offer the same itineraries, so choose wisely depending on your wishes.